kostelal0688/sep10-freedom-projec/blog/entry01.md

 ### How to Google
 Another skill that I learned during this experience is How to Google.
 During my research about interior design, many articles were showing up in Google.
 To find the articles that were right for me I had to look at the titles.
 And to get information on interior design technology it was helpful to google "technology in interior design."
 ## Summary
 To conclude, I am really excited to continue working on this project.
-And my next step is to brainstorm possible solutions.
+My next step is to brainstorm possible solutions.